 South Orange is also famous for its Community Garden.
 Residents are dedicated to supporting and operating this recreational organic community garden, where people become educated about organic foods, sustainable, and edible plant culture.

-Trust Century 21 Cedarcrest Realtors In South Orange NJ to Help You Buy or Sell a Home or a Property At Best Local Market Value
+Trust Century 21 Cedarcrest Realtors In South Orange NJ To Buy Or Quickly Sell a Home or a Property At Best Local Market Value

 South Orange is a pleasant community with Tudor, Colonial, and Victorian homes along leafy, tree-lined streets.
 According to Zillow, the average home on the market in South Orange is $571,700.
 The housing stock is quite diverse, with beautifully restored homes in the million-dollar range down to around $280,000.
 The property taxes vary depending on the cost of the home, in the $9,376 to $22,673 range.
 They generally have several bedrooms and two bathrooms.
 There are townhomes and condominiums available as well.